Schooling and Bureaucracy as Mediators of Livelihood Pathways in Northern-India

 Primary Discipline

-This dissertation explores the intersections of bureaucratic encounters, state policies, and the educational and livelihood experiences of transgender men in Hindi-speaking northern India.
-In this comparative ethnography of diverse transgender men's experiences in a metropolitan and a non-metropolitan city in northern India, I draw on the fields of transgender studies and anthropology of education and policy to study transgender men's encounters with educational and state bureaucracies; their experiences as students, citizens, and activists; the situated impacts of these experiences and encounters on transmen's livelihood pathways; and transmen’s efforts to transform social, educational, and bureaucratic logics and practices to support more stable livelihoods.
-This study provides valuable methodological and theoretical contributions to the literature on making education relevant and equitable for trans people, and directions for trans policy and trans politics in India.
+This dissertation explores the intersections of bureaucratic encounters, state policies, and the educational and livelihood experiences of marginalized communities in Hindi-speaking northern India.
+In this comparative ethnography of diverse experiences in a metropolitan and a non-metropolitan city in northern India, I draw on the fields of anthropology of education and anthropology of policy to study the encounters of students, citizens, and activists with educational and state bureaucracies; the situated impacts of these experiences and encounters on livelihood pathways; and the efforts of citizens to transform social, educational, and bureaucratic logics and practices to support more stable livelihoods.
+This study provides valuable methodological and theoretical contributions to the literature on making education relevant and equitable and directions for policy frameworks in India.

 About Anshu Jain